xmrjun/Aztec-Network-Prover-Node/README.md

 **DISK** 1TB+ SSD

-The Prover node uses a really high resource than the Secuencer Node, you can go with Higher machine specs than that.
+The Prover node uses a really high resource than the Secuencer Node, you can go with Higher machine specs than my recommended one.

 If you running on low specs machine, you will likely face an **Error Stopping job due to deadline hit** and **Error: Epoch proving failed: Proving cancelled**.